ag-shubham/BlockChain_Assignment-Shubham_agarwal/README.md

-# Hyperledger Fabric Supply Chain Network
+# Hyperledger Fabric car Network

 ## Overview
-This project sets up a Hyperledger Fabric network for a supply chain system, featuring two organizations: Org4 and Org5.
+This project sets up a Hyperledger Fabric network for car system, featuring two organizations: Org4 and Org5.
 The network facilitates secure communication and data sharing between these organizations.

 ## Features
 - **Two Organizations**: Org4 and Org5 with separate peers.